 The input data must be a point cloud collected at regular intervals: every day, every week… These surveys can be carried out by the customer himself, we can also deploy a dedicated team on site.

-Realization and delivery of the digital twin in 24 hours
+Delivery of the digital twin in 24 hours

 Once the data is received or acquired, we provide the 3D model of the armour units shell within a few hours.
 Our commitment: a result delivered in 24 hours for up to 1,000 blocks to be modeled.